 Sweden also supports smaller organisations.
 Through Interpeace, Sweden has supported many of the democratic elections that have been held in the autonomous Somaliland.
 We support efforts to strengthen the security at local level through the Danish Refugee Council (DRC) in collaboration with the Danish Demining Group.
 We also support Swedish civil society organisations that are present in the country.
 Sweden is working to strengthen democracy, for example through a national UN programme to improve local governance, and through Diakonia that works in Puntland in north-eastern Somalia to strengthen participation and promote greater equality, by giving more girls the opportunity to attend school.

 Sweden supports a programme through the organisation Forum Syd, to facilitate for Swedish - Somali diaspora organisations to get funding for carrying out smaller operations together with local civil society organisations in Somalia.
 Cooperation has also been initiated with the International Organization for Migration (IOM), in a diaspora project where individual experts from the diaspora can contribute to the reconstruction of Somalia.

 Two million people displaced

-There are one million internally displaced people in Somalia and another million Somalis who have fled to neighboring countries – mostly to Kenya.
+There are one million internally displaced people in Somalia and another million Somalis who have fled to neighbouring countries – mostly to Kenya.
 Sida contributes to housing and livelihood for these refugees.
-Our support is channeled through the UNHCR and the UN housing and settlement agency UN-HABITAT.
+Our support is channelled through the UNHCR and the UN housing and settlement agency UN-HABITAT.